Woke antisemitism is not only a threat to Jews but to liberal democracy itself.

 Organizers of the Women’s March on Washington hold disreputable views, but the marchers don’t seem to care.

 Juliana Geran Pilon is a senior fellow at the Alexander Hamilton Institute for the Study of Western Civilization.
-She is the author of several books, including The Art of Peace: Engaging a Complex World (2016), and her latest, The Utopian Conceit and the War on Freedom, was published in September of 2019.
+She is the author of several books, including The Utopian Conceit and the War on Freedom (2019) and her newest book, An Idea Betrayed: Jews, Liberalism, and the American Left (2023).